cowdao-grants/rfps/RFP-01.md

     // --- cow dao bonding pool authed functions ---

     /**
-     * Set the delay for a sub-pool to exit
+     * Set the minimum delay before a solver can claim back the collateral from its
+     * sub-pool
      * @dev Emits an event when setting a delay
      * @param delay The delay in seconds
      */